- 5-gallon buckets

 Wool fibers have overlaps and grooves that can trap a lot of dirt—pounds of it, in fact.
-The best first step for getting your rugs truly clean is as old-school as they come: On a nice day, venture outside, hang your rug over a clothesline or deck railing, and whack away with a broom or a proper rug beater (buy one online) until all dirt comes loose.
+The best first step for getting your rugs truly clean is as old-school as they come: On a nice day, venture outside, hang your rug over a clothesline or deck railing, and whack away with a broom or a proper rug beater (view example on Amazon) until all dirt comes loose.
 You might be amazed at how much grime flies free.
 Plus, it’s a great way to relieve tension!

 Next, take the rug back inside and vacuum the front and back, doing at least three passes on each side to catch any remaining particles that weren’t removed by the beating.
 Regular vacuuming is crucial for removing dirty buildup from your wool rugs, so don’t forget to perform this classic household chore in between deep cleanings as well.

 Pour a capful of Woolite (or the recommended amount of a similar product) into a bucket of cold water.
 Fill another bucket with plain cold water.
 Before starting work, test a small patch of the rug for colorfastness by applying a little of the cleaning solution to it.
 If the colors don’t bleed, continue.

 Starting at one corner, gently sponge your cleaning solution onto a 2’x2′ section of the rug, working in the direction of the nap.
 You want to lightly dampen the rug—do not soak it or allow it to get too wet; the same wool fibers that enable rugs to hold a lot of dirt also let them hold a lot of water.
 A wet wool rug will be extremely heavy to handle and will take too long to dry, which can cause it to discolor.